jasoncharney/syllabary/Individual-READMES/PercussionReadMe.md

 # Percussion Readme

-Arrange instruments in a row as follows across the top:
+Arrange instruments in a row as follows across the top of the score:

-5 temple blocks, large suspended cymbal, snare drum (snare off), medium metal mixing bowl with ~10-15 marbles or large ball bearings inside, glockenspiel *[I'm thinking about changing this to an unpitched instrument]*
+5 temple blocks, large suspended cymbal, snare drum (snare off), medium metal mixing bowl with ~10-15 marbles or ball bearings inside, glockenspiel *[I'm going to change this to an unpitched or semi-pitched instrument like cut metal pipes or tambourine to avoid putting in a box with notation like I had originally planned]*

+Lines from the boxes indicate approximate position to play on the instrument from left to right.
+For temple blocks/glock, they indicate register/individual block, and for the other instruments it's general position around the center of the instrument.
+These position indications are more to demonstrate gestures and movement, generally controlled by LFOs, so don't worry too much about them.

+The colors inside each technique box indicate the dynamic/envelope to perform the indicated technique.
+For scraping, striking, and bouncing techqniues, perform once per envelope; for the others, perform continuously, changing dynamic according to the color.
+Red = *f*, purple = *mf/mp*, blue = *p*

 ![perc](https://github.com/jasoncharney/syllabary/blob/master/readme-imgs/perc.png?raw=true)